cuernodegazpacho/legotrain/README.md

 moving in automatic mode.

 The system was envisioned to support the manual input of speed and stop commands from the user even when in automatic mode.
-This functionality wasn't extensively tested yet, so one may expect problems when manually interfering with the trains running in auto mode.
+This functionality wasn't extensively tested yet though, so one may expect problems when manually interfering with the trains running in auto mode.

 ### Vision sensors